AppFlowy-IO/AppFlowy/README.md

 ## Getting Started

-To get a local copy up and running, please follow these simple steps.
+How to build on MacOS, please follow these simple steps.

-Development environment setup:

 **Step 1:**